mcserversoft/documentation/docs/faq.md

     This includes:
     * Minecraft instances
     * Any other program running Java or relying on Java to function

+## When I start the server, it works but the performance graphs are stuck to 0% CPU and 1MB of RAM
+This is because you have Java 11 or higher.
+To fix it, you have to specify the direct path to your java binaries in mcss.
+1. open the `file > options` menu
+2. in the `Global Java path override` line, add the path to your java.exe (most often in `C:\Programm Files\Java\jdk-<version>\bin\java.exe`)
+3. restart MCSS and try to start a server again, the graphs should display the correct information.

+You can also add a different Java path for some server if only one requires Java 11 or higher.
+To do this, stop the server, go to the servers tab and click view settings on the three dots.
+There, you will be able to set a local Java path, under the Advanced tab.

 ## Since v11.5.0 the process name requires a different format.